madnessinvestor/madfolio/replit.md

   - Window regains focus (after switching tabs/windows)
   - User manually triggers a page refresh

-**Supported cryptocurrencies:**
-- Direct mapping: BTC, ETH, SOL, ADA, DOT, AVAX, MATIC, LINK, ATOM, XRP, DOGE, SHIB, LTC, BCH, XLM, ALGO, VET, FIL, THETA, TRX, EOS, XTZ, AAVE, MKR, COMP, SNX, YFI, SUSHI, CRV, ERGO, and others
-- Dynamic search: Any cryptocurrency supported by CoinGecko

 **Price locking:**
 - When a user creates a "snapshot" (monthly lock), that value is frozen and won't be auto-updated
 - The `isLocked` flag in the snapshots table prevents auto-updates for that month
 - Unlocked months continue to auto-update

+### Auto-Price-Lookup When Editing (Holdings Cripto Only)
+When editing a crypto asset in Holdings Cripto, typing the symbol automatically fetches the current price:

+**Features:**
+- Type symbol (e.g., BTC, ETH, SOL) → automatic price fetch after 500ms
+- Visual feedback shows:
+  - Loading spinner while fetching
+  - ✓ Green checkmark when price is found
+  - ⚠ Error message if price is not found
+  - "(Obtido automaticamente)" label on the price field
+- User can still manually override the price
+- Only works for market === "crypto" (Holdings Cripto)
+- Does not affect other market types

+**Supported cryptocurrencies:**
+- Direct mapping: BTC, ETH, SOL, ADA, DOT, AVAX, MATIC, LINK, ATOM, XRP, DOGE, SHIB, LTC, BCH, XLM, ALGO, VET, FIL, THETA, TRX, EOS, XTZ, AAVE, MKR, COMP, SNX, YFI, SUSHI, CRV, ERGO, and others
+- Dynamic search: Any cryptocurrency supported by CoinGecko

 ## Future Enhancements